 Mark Shayler, Green Ape

-The Circular Transitions Academic Committee have provisionally accepted over 50 papers for the conference.
-They will be published in the Circular Transitions Proceedings, with an ISBN, and following the conference, a selection of papers will be developed further and published by Springer in a journal special issue.
+The Circular Transitions Academic Committee accepted over 50 papers for the conference.
+They have noe been published in the Circular Transitions Proceedings.
+Following the conference, a selection of papers will be developed further and published by Springer in a journal special issue.